-- if you’re an apprentice or trainee, you won’t be eligible for your motor vehicle tradesperson's certificate until you’ve completed your apprenticeship or traineeship
+- You are not eligible for your motor vehicle tradesperson certificate until you’ve completed your apprenticeship or traineeship.

-- your motor vehicle tradesperson's certificate will be valid for 3 years, after which you’ll need to renew or restore it
+- Your motor vehicle tradesperson certificate will be valid for 3 years, after which you’ll need to renew or restore it.

-- you’ll need to complete a recognised training course for each class of repair work you want to appear on your motor vehicle tradesperson's certificate.
+- You’ll need to complete a recognised training course for each class of repair work that you want to appear on your motor vehicle tradesperson certificate.